 this document are to interpreted as described in RFC 6919.

-3. Overall Requirements for Network Slicing (Satoru, Perdo)
+3. Standards Gaps Analysis in Network Slicing (Satoru, Perdo)

-This section introduces 4 key requirments of network slicing.
-These 4 requirements are organized according to a general network slice working process: specify the network slicing resource; construct an end-to-end network slice; abstrat the end-to-end network slice; and provide OAM operations.
+This section provides descriptions for identified standards gaps in Network Slicing as related to 4 key requirements.
+These 4 requirements are organized according to a general network slice working process: specify the network slicing resource; construct an end-to-end network slice; abstract the end-to-end network slice; and provide OAM operations.
+These macro requirements can be further broken down into micro requirements described in the use case draft [NS Use Cases].

-o Req.1 NS Resource Specification; The management system of both
+o Req.1 NS Specification - The management system of both

-underlying resource piece provider and overlying resource piece

-consumer or operator, regardless of being automated, human-guided, or human-operated, needs to manage the description of the resources it has "in stock" and "under its control".
-The objective for those systems to have such information is that the resources will form an important part of their business, and thus they must know "what they have" at every moment, so that, for instance, they are able to "deliver" the requests without incurring into any overutilization of their resources.
-Therefore,
+underlying resources /network functions and overlying resource/network functions provided by consumer or operator, regardless of being automated, human-guided, or human-operated, needs to manage the description of the resources/network functions it has "in stock" and "under its control".

+Gap1.1: NS State monitoring - The objective for those systems to have such information is that the resources/network functions will form an important part of their business, and thus they must know "what they have" at every moment, so that, for instance, they are able to "deliver" the requests without incurring into any overutilization of their resources/network functions.

-the way resources are described and specified must be homogeneous and compatible, even among separated domains, providers, and "slicing" platforms.
+Gap1.2: Uniform Specification - The way resources/network functions are described and specified must be homogeneous and compatible, even among separated domains, providers, and "slicing" platforms.
+A uniform network slicing template would be needed.

+Gap1.3: NS Identity - the goal of slicing identity management and associated security and privacy charactesitics should go beyond slice identity to also include services.
+The major functionalities may include identifier (ID) assignment to NS, name translation, ID certification, name resolution, and related key distribution management.
+This is particularly important when these IDs are administered by third parties which are open to service / control / forwarding functions, in which case the requirements of the stake-holders have to be taken into account.
+NS Identy would be needed in the discovery, negotiation, monitoring and orchestration E2E operations.

+Gap1.4: NS capability exposure - It’s role is to expose information and characteristics about a slice to other slices in order to provide efficent slice connection (i.e. topology information exchange, etc.) and to perform necessary protocol translations.

+Gap1.5 NS APIs- Elaboration of NS programmable interworking methods, APIs and capabilities should include:

+A level of abstraction sufficient both for NS operations and for customization of the capability provided by the interfaces

+Modelling for the virtual/abstracted resource/network functions in a multiple-technology environment

+Support for programming for operation velocity

+Methods for automatic and/or autonomic operations

+Provisioning of classified NS functional elements suitable for a range of system developers such as supplication service providers, network service providers, and network management operator

-o Req.2 E2E network Slicing; Network users in relation to network
+o Req.2: E2E Network Slicing - Network users in relation to network

 slicing are entities that operate some set of physical, logical,